-They may have developed them without realizing, and some of them certainly wish they could drop the bad habits, only they are stuck with them.
-Of course, some drivers reason that they have good motives behind the bad habits.
+They may have developed them without realizing it, and some of them certainly wish they could drop the bad habits, only they are stuck with them.
+Of course, some drivers reason that they have good motives behind their bad habits.

-The following are the 8 driving habits you should stop before they wreck your car and empty your pockets:
+The following are the 8 bad driving habits to stop before they wreck your car and empty your pockets:

 1. Dragging the Brakes while Rolling Downhill

 In your zeal to be cautious and avoid causing an accident while driving downhill, you have perhaps made it a habit to keep your foot on the brake pedal so that you can apply it promptly in case of emergency.

 It is a case of doing the wrong thing with the right motive.
 Over a period (weeks or months depending on frequency), the brake pads and discs wear out due to overheating of the brake system.
 You then have to replace them too soon, unnecessarily adding to your expenses.